-Croque Monsieur is the French version of a toasted ham and cheese sandwich.
-And, like many things, the French do it better 😉
+Croque Monsieur is a French recipe that is essentially a toasted ham and cheese sandwich.
+It’s easy and delicious because, like many things, the French do it better!

 This Croque Monsieur recipe was inspired but the amazing adventure to Europe my husband and I just returned home from.
 Our past two weeks were spent traveling (kid free!) with my husband’s family to Rome and Paris and I’m already missing all of the amazing food, history, art, and culture of Europe.

 We had a BLAST spending so much quality time with our siblings, who we don’t get to see often.
 My two sister-in-laws are both pregnant as well and it was fun strutting three “beautiful bellies” all over two of Europe’s greatest cities, together.
 Here are a few photos from our time in Paris.

 (Nice view of my 24 week pregnant belly!
 Baby boy coming early February!)

 I was (obviously) completely inspired by the food we ate throughout our trip and I can’t wait to recreate my favorite dishes for you all.
 FIRST UP: Croque Monsieur, which you can find on almost every restaurant menu in Paris!
 I could eat this amazing french-style ham and cheese sandwich every. single. day.

 Serve it with a warm bowl of French onion soup and I’m in heaven!
 (Authentic French onion soup recipe coming soon!)
 The sandwich pictured below was from a fun patio lunch we enjoyed on the streets at Montmartre Paris.